pagopa/technology-radar/radar/tools/turborepo.md

 title: "Turborepo"
 ring: adopt
 quadrant: "tools"
-tags: [typescript, javascript, monorepo, frontend, backend]
+tags: [typescript, monorepo, frontend, backend, dx]
 ---

 [Turborepo](https://turbo.build/) is a tool that allows you to manage multiple